 GET THE LATEST WALLETS

 Kaspa Web Wallet is the most user-friendly and secure wallet available on the market today.
 The simple and easy-to-use interface makes it easy for you to send and receive payments.

-KDX process manager provides zero-effort installation and configuration of the Kaspa Coin full-node software and the Wallet when running in a desktop operating system environment.
+KDX process manager provides zero-effort installation and configuration of the Kaspa full-node software and the Kaspa Wallet when running in a desktop operating system environment.

 KASPA COMMAND LINE WALLET

 The command line wallet is part of the core kaspa node software bundle and is maintained by the core team.